DNP Frequently Asked Questions

-Students will complete 1080 preceptor guided clinical hours throughout this program.
-Students will be asked to secure their own preceptors as they complete the program so that preceptor hours may be completed in or near where students live or work.
-Guidelines for clinical experience requirements and preceptor requirements will be provided.
-Preceptors must be approved by the program chair or designated faculty member prior to starting clinical experiences.
-The program chair or designated faculty member will maintain an ongoing dialogue with the student and preceptor to ensure the rigors of the clinical experience.
+Students in the BSN to DNP program will complete 1080 preceptor-guided clinical hours throughout this program.
+Students will be asked to secure their own preceptors as they complete the program so that clinical may be completed in or near where students live or work.

 I already have a master’s degree in nursing?
 How will that affect my admission?